JorgenLohne/Skyss-deviation-notifier/README.md

 #### Native
-Navigate to the root folder, run `mvn build` in a terminal
+Navigate to the root folder, run `mvn build` in a terminal to build the application.
+To run the application run `mvn run` in a terminal.

 ## Limitations